PaulNation/Advanced-VLSI-Project-REPO/README.md

 ## Getting Started

 1. **Simulation and Synthesis:**
    - Use your preferred Verilog simulator to run the test benches provided in the respective project folders.
-   - Synthesis tools may be required to work with the design databases and reports.
+(I used ModelSim-Altera)

 2. **Python Scripts:**
-   - Navigate to the corresponding Python Scripts directory (found in both L=3 and Unquantized Coefs Comparison folders) to process filter coefficients.
+   - Navigate to the corresponding Python Scripts directory (found in L=3,L=2,Pipelined, and Unquantized Coefs Comparison folders) to process filter coefficients if they are not already downloaded.
    - Ensure you have the necessary Python environment configured.

 3. **MATLAB Analysis:**